Markavian/mkv25-responsive-website/tasklist.md

 In progress
 -----------
-+ Add config based on environment
-+ Add login and logut using Clef
++ Connect Clef login and logout to database

 Improvements based on User Feedback